akka/akka/akka-docs/rst/java/lambda-persistence.rst

 configuration key.
 The method can be overridden by implementation classes to return non-default values.

 The ``AbstractPersistentActorWithAtLeastOnceDelivery`` class holds messages in memory until their successful delivery has been confirmed.
-The limit of maximum number of unconfirmed messages that the actor is allowed to hold in memory is defined by the ``maxUnconfirmedMessages`` method.
+The maximum number of unconfirmed messages that the actor is allowed to hold in memory is defined by the ``maxUnconfirmedMessages`` method.
 If this limit is exceed the ``deliver`` method will not accept more messages and it will throw ``AtLeastOnceDelivery.MaxUnconfirmedMessagesExceededException``.
 The default value can be configured with the ``akka.persistence.at-least-once-delivery.max-unconfirmed-messages``